numbats/learnr/chapters/chapter6.md

 ---
 title: 'Chapter 6: Data Visualisation with R'
-description: 'This chapter will give you an introduction to the R graphics system and teach you how to get started with using the ggplot2 package for drawing all kind of plots.<br>Note: the slides may take some time before loading.
-Running your code for the first time will take long to initialise the container but subsequent runs will be faster.'
+description: This chapter will give you an introduction to the R graphics system and teach you how to get started with using the ggplot2 package for drawing all kind of plots.
 prev: /chapter5
 next: /chapter6
 type: chapter